 - Attract and enroll the best students regardless of their financial means

 The Annual Fund, like our operating budget, primarily supports our faculty and our programs.
 75% of Menlo’s operating budget goes to salary and benefits.
 This is in line with the national average.
 The Annual Fund supports all the operations of the School including the financial aid program.
-Menlo has awarded aid in the amount of $6 million in 2017 - 2018.
-About 22% of the students are receiving financial aid this year.
+Menlo has awarded aid in the amount of $7.3 million in 2022-2023.
+About 21% of the students are receiving financial aid this year.

-A leadership level of $5,000 ensures financial sustainability and flexibility for Menlo in the future.
-The $5,000 level is in line with peer and feeder schools.
-Finally, the portion of the operating budget contributed by the annual fund is approximately $4,800 per student.
-In order to be part of the Leadership Club we ask that you show leadership by giving more than the per student contribution.
+A gift of $5,000 and above ensures financial sustainability and flexibility for Menlo in the future.
+This year, the portion of the operating budget contributed by the Annual Fund is approximately $6,000 per student.
+In order to be part of the Blue & Gold Circle, we ask that you show leadership by giving at the $5,000 or above level, and we encourage a donation at or above the per-student contribution.

 Absolutely!
 Every gift matters.
 The participation of our entire community is critical to the success of our work.
 Every student benefits from the Annual Fund.
 Community support for the Annual Fund reflects the strong culture of philanthropy at our school.
 Participation is a metric which is used nationally and most easily signifies confidence in the school.
 Strong parent participation can be an indicator for foundations and other organizations, who are considering a gift to Menlo.
 Our goal is to reach 100% every year!